ezralazuardy/pathfinder/SECURITY.md

 ## Reporting a Vulnerability

-If you found any kind of vulnerability in pathfinder, please make a new [issue](https://github.com/ezralazuardy/pathfinder/issues) with **vulnerability** label.
+If you found any kind of vulnerability in Pathfinder, please make a new [issue](https://github.com/ezralazuardy/pathfinder/issues) with **vulnerability** label.